 “When we look at this progression of the martech landscape in 2011 through 2019, [the supergraphic] becomes this very tangible artifact and gives us a sense of scale of just how significant this transformation in our industry has been,” Brinker noted.

 Brinker added that, by “charting this growth of the incredible diversity of tools that are available to marketers,” it’s become increasingly evident to him that “technology truly has become a primary pillar in how modern marketing operates.”

-When examining specific martech categories, Brinker honed in on the significant growth of database solutions.
+When examining specific marketing technology categories, Brinker honed in on the significant growth of database solutions, in particular.

-The number of database technologies on the Marketing Technology Landscape graphic grew 25.5% from the 2019 rendition, double the annual growth rate of all tech featured.
+The number of database tools on the Marketing Technology Landscape graphic grew 25.5% from the 2019 rendition, double the annual growth rate of all tech featured.